-Research and development expense increased in 2016 when compared with 2015 as the Company continued to increase its funding of investments in new products, but remained flat as a percentage of net sales
+Research and development expense increased as a percentage of sales in 2016 when compared with 2015 as the Company continued to increase its funding of investments in new products.

-In 2016 and 2015, the Company recorded \$55.1 million and \$82.3 million, respectively, of charges related to pension settlement payments as discussed in Note 17 - Postretirement Benefits in the Notes to Consolidated Financial Statements
+In 2016 and 2015, the Company recorded \$55.1 million and \$82.3 million, respectively, of charges related to pension settlement payments as discussed in Note 17 - Postretirement Benefits in the Notes to Consolidated Financial Statements.

-During 2016, the Company recorded restructuring, integration and impairment charges of \$15.6 million compared with \$12.4 million in 2015.
-See Note 3 - Restructuring, Integration and Impairment Activities in the Notes to Consolidated Financial Statements for further details.
+During 2016, the Company recorded restructuring, integration and impairment charges of \$15.2 million compared with \$4.7 million in 2015.
+See Note 3 - Restructuring, Exit, Integration and Impairment Activities in the Notes to Consolidated Financial Statements for further details.

 The Company recognized equity earnings of \$4.3 million and \$3.7 million in 2016 and 2015, respectively, which were mainly related to the Company's marine joint ventures.
-The Company recognized \$2.1 million and \$5.4 million in 2016 and 2015, respectively, in Other income, net, which includes unfavorable foreign exchange adjustments in 2016 and the amortization of deferred income related to a trademark licensing agreement with AMF Bowling Centers, Inc (AMF) in both periods.
-See Note 2 - Discontinued Operations for discussion of the trademark agreement with AMF.
+The Company recorded income of \$3.2 million and \$5.3 million in 2016 and 2015, respectively, in Other income, net, which includes the amortization of deferred income related to a trademark licensing agreement with AMF in both periods and unfavorable foreign exchance adjustments in 2016.

-Net interest expense increased slightly in 2016 compared with 2015.
+Net interest expense decreased slightly in 2016 compared with 2015.

-The Company recognized an income tax provision in 2016 of \$115.3 million, which included a net charge of \$1.1 million primarily associated with the impact of recent changes in tax law partially offset by the reassessment of tax reserves and favorable valuation allowance adjustments.
-The Company recognized an income tax provision of \$87.8 million in 2015, which included a net tax benefit of \$12.1 million, primarily associated with the internal restructuring of foreign entities and settling prior year audits.
-The effective tax rate, which is calculated as the income tax benefit or provision as a percentage of pre-tax income, was 29.6 percent and 27.9 percent for 2016 and 2015, respectively.
+The Company recognized an income tax provision in 2016 of \$116.4 million, which included a net charge of \$1.1 million primarily associated with the impact of recent changes in tax law partially offset by the reassessment of tax reserves and favorable valuation allowance adjustments.
+The Company recognized an income tax provision of \$83.9 million in 2015, which included a net tax benefit of \$12.1 million, primarily associated with the internal restructuring of foreign entities and settling prior year audits.
+The effective tax rate, which is calculated as the income tax benefit or provision as a percentage of pre-tax income, was 29.9 percent and 26.7 percent for 2016 and 2015, respectively.
 See Note 12 - Income Taxes in the Notes to Consolidated Financial Statements for further details.